bletcher/pit_antenna_data_explorer/README.md

     `
     to make the  /dist the source for the github.io page.
 Commit this change in github.
 5) In github on the settings/actions page, make sure `Github Actions` is selected in the source dropdopwn.
 6) Delete `./dist` from .gitignore.
-7) In the terminal, run `npm run build` to build the site in /dist
+7) In the terminal, run `npm run build` to build the site in /dist.
+8) Run this in the terminal: `git lfs track "*.csv"` to track large data files.
 8) Do normal commit/push cycle.

 <hr>